ScilifelabDataCentre/RDM-guidelines/content/rdm-support/_index.md

 <div class="row mt-2">
 <div class="col-md-6">

-**SciLifeLab Data Management Support** is a collaboration between (National Bioinformatics Infrastructure Sweden (NBIS) and SciLifeLab Data Centre.
-SciLifeLab Data Centre is a central SciLifeLab unit responsible for IT and data management needs.NBIS is SciLifeLab’s bioinformatics platform, offering bioinformatics support, infrastructure and tools, including data management expertise.
+**SciLifeLab Data Management Support** is a collaboration between NBIS (National Bioinformatics Infrastructure Sweden) and SciLifeLab Data Centre.
+SciLifeLab Data Centre is a central SciLifeLab unit responsible for IT and data management needs.
+NBIS is SciLifeLab’s bioinformatics platform, offering bioinformatics support, infrastructure and tools, including data management expertise.
 <br><br>
 To the right you can find a digital flyer about the SciLifeLab Data Management Support. <br><br>